nikvuk92/PGA_2024/Project.md

 bed format: binary/compact ped format (.fam .bim and .bed) (.fam - sample info  .bim - marker info  and .bed - genotype info in binary format

-tped format: transposed ped format (.tfam and .tped files)
+tped format: transposed ped format (.tfam and .tped files) a text-based file format commonly used to store genotype data.
+It contains information about SNP markers and the genotypes for each individual.
+Each SNP marker can have two alleles, one from each chromosome (paternal and maternal).

 tfam sample info, .tped marker and genotype info in transposed format